Steveb1968/script.pseudotv/README.md

 ### Features

 * Automatic channel creation based on your library.
-* Optionally customize the channels you want with the channel configuratio tool.
+* Optionally customize the channels you want with the channel configuration tool.
 * Utilize the Kodi smart playlist editor to create advanced channel setups.
 * Use an EPG and view what was on, is on, and will be on.
 Would you rather see something that will be on later?
 Select it and watch it now!
 * Want to pause a channel while you watch another?
 And then come back to it and have it be paused still?
 Sounds like a weird request to me, but if you want to do it you certainly can.
 It's a feature!